 Microbrewery De Hoorn was re-established in 2014.
-With the launch of its Cornet, Palm Belgian Craft Brewers are harking back to the tradition of oaked beers, where oak is used to create the taste.
+With the launch of its Cornet, Brouwerij Palm is harking back to the tradition of oaked beers, where oak is used to create the taste.

 The four ‘Ingredients Masters’ employed by the De Hoorn brewery (responsible for herbs, hops, fruit and wood) develop this brewery’s new beers.
 The ‘woodmaster’ likes to experiment with wood procured from French, Hungarian and American oaks in different formats: untoasted, semi-toasted and fully toasted.